MadibaLab/CPInspector/README.md

 - Connecting to the desired WiFi from the bottom right corner of your screen.

-- When the windows notified you that you have limited connictivity, and you need further authentication. click Start button.
+- When the windows notified you that you have limited connictivity, and you need further authentication. click 'Start Registration' button.

 - The browser will load the captive portal. go through the  connect to the internet wizard taking into consideration the below guidlines: